hikemalliday/froakbot/README.md

 # Dev Notes:

+I created a simple [website](https://www.github.com/hikemalliday/fraokbot-website-frontend/) that displays all of the discord bots output, in an endless scroll page.

 Created in Python.
 The bot reads / writes to a local SQLite database.
 The image parsing library used is Pytesseract.
 I built it so that my guildmates can assess the class composition of an enemy force, before charging into battle (we play on a PvP server).

 I find that Discord.Py (the library I used to create the bot) is quite easy to dev with.
 The Discord API is easy to use.
 I get a lot of personal value / use out of this bot, as do my guildmates.

-# Work In Progress:
-I am currently connecting the bot to another project, a website that will display all the bot responses in an endless scroll.